The Three Graces (2007)

 Despite having a great maquette and everyone on the team knowing what we were going for it’s still necessary to discuss our strategy with attacking the block.

 The artist’s lounge was right beside the work site, breakfast and suppers were served there and during working hours someone was always in there warming up.
-The best thing about it was the clothes driers, you could throw your gloves and boot liners in there for a few minutes and take them out toasty warm.
+The best thing about it was the clothes driers.
+They had several and you could throw your gloves and boot liners in there for a few minutes and take them out toasty warm.
 That’s an idea every cold weather carving event should adopt!!

 During breaks a tractor with a snow blower came around and got rid of our excess snow, there is a lot.
 The guys from warmer climates were amazed with this machine, what would they think of a Zamboni?